BP Bridge, completed in 2004.

 The serpentine form of the BG bridge echoes the smooth curves of nearby Pritzker Pavilion (seen upper right).

 Backstory and Context

 BP Bridge was the first bridge designed by famed architect Frank Gehry to be constructed.
-Gehry has designed bridges previously, although none of his prior designs had ever been built.
-“Millennium Park project manager Edward Uhlir said ‘Frank is just the cutting edge of the next century of architecture’, and noted that no other architect was being sought.”
+Gehry had designed bridges previously, although none of his prior designs had ever been built.
+“Millennium Park project manager Edward Uhlir said ‘Frank is just the cutting edge of the next century of architecture,’ and noted that no other architect was being sought.”
 Gehry designed the bridge with the assistance of Robert Sinn, as well as other structural engineers from the Chicago office of Skidmore, Owings & Merrill.

 Work began in June of 1999, and the final bridge was opened to the public on July 16, 2004 at a cost of $14.5 million.
-Its design fits seamlessly with the rest of the modern Millennium Park, particularly with the form and materials of the adjacent Pritzker Pavillion (which was also Gehry's creation).
-The BP Bridge consists of 9,000 stainless steel shingles were used as the “skin” of the BP Bridge because of their lightweight design, and are smaller versions of those found at the Pritzker Pavilion.
+Its design fits seamlessly with the rest of the modern Millennium Park, particularly with the form and materials of the adjacent Pritzker Pavilion, which was also Gehry's creation.
+9,000 stainless steel shingles were used as the “skin” of the BP Bridge because of their lightweight design, and are smaller versions of those found at the Pritzker Pavilion.
 The bridge was designed to decrease noise from traffic on Columbus Drive, and Gehry also included a hardwood deck rather than concrete because he thought as the wood weathered, it would be more appealing.

-Millennium Park - BP Bridge Facts and Figures. o https://www.cityofchicago.org/city/en/depts/dca/supp_info/millennium_park_-bpbridgefactsandfigures.html.
+- Millennium Park - BP Bridge Facts and Figures. https://www.cityofchicago.org/city/en/depts/dca/supp_info/millennium_park_-bpbridgefactsandfigures.html.